tsalik/kostas-tsalikis.com/content/posts/architecture-decision-records.md

 adr help
 ```

+Except from the help command above, Nat Pryce has also written down the decisions that were made during the development of the Tools as [ADRs](https://github.com/npryce/adr-tools/tree/master/doc/adr).
+This is a helpful example of real life usage of ADRs, that can guide us during our(let's be honest with ourselves, not so fascinating) journey to meaningful documentation.

 ## Final thoughts

 Keeping ADRs seems to be a good way to save decisions that will later give good insight during refactoring.
 It is quite possible that you will not be the person responsible for that refactoring, or even if you are, then Eagleson's law will be applied:

 {{< tweet 940007477642432514 >}}

-I think that it should be better, before starting coding a decision that affects the architecture of a system, to first write it down as an ADR(just as you would first add a test before the real implementation in TDD).
+Before starting coding a decision that affects the architecture of a system, I think maybe it should be better to write it down as an ADR(just as you would first add a test before the real implementation in TDD).

 This way, you are obliged to document the constraints under which you made the decision as the *Context* of the ADR, and document the *Consequences* as well, so you are in a position to validate that the change that you are about to introduce is built upon sound foundations.